14 DC Christmas Markets You Need to Shop Local

 Unique Markets at Union Market

-The D.C. pop-up happens the first weekend of December, at Union Market’s spacious second-floor event venue.
+The D.C. pop-up happens the third weekend of December, at Union Market’s spacious second-floor event venue.
 The entrance is at the corner of 6th Street (not 5th!) at Union Market.

 If you’re shopping for beauty products, check out vendors like Best Life Organics and The Wellness Apothecary.
 Need clothing or household items?
 You’ll find products by sellers such as Line + Tow, MADE, and Souk & Soul.